Decomposing Tensor Spaces via Path Signatures: Decomposition of the Thrall modules

 The purpose of this section is to study the Thrall modules as $\GL(V)$-representations.
 To do so, we start by recalling standard notions of representation theory and we refer to \cite{FHrep} for a more detailed exposition.

-A \emph{representation} of a group $G$ (also called \emph{$G$-module}) is given by a vector space $U$ and a group homomorphism $G \to \mathrm{GL}(U)$.
+A \emph{representation} of a group $G$ (also called \emph{$G$-module}) is given by a vector space $U$ and a group homomorphism $\rho: G \to \mathrm{GL}(U)$.
 We will be exclusively concerned with polynomial representations of the groups $\mathrm{GL}(V)$ and $\mathrm{SL}(V)$, where $V$ is a $d$-dimensional $\C$-vector space.
+This means that the entries of $\rho(M)$ are polynomials in the entries of $M \in G$.
 In particular, the spaces $V^{\ot k}$, $\Sym^k(V)$, $\bigwedge^k V$, $\Lie^k V$, and $W_{\lambda}(V)$ are all $\mathrm{GL}(V)$-representations since such constructions are functorial.
 A representation is \emph{irreducible} if it cannot be written as a direct sum of representations in a nontrivial way.
 Moreover, every representation can be written as a direct sum of irreducible representations.

 A very well-known decomposition of the tensor space $V^{\ot k}$ into irreducible $\GL(V)$-modules is the \emph{Schur-Weyl decomposition}:

 where $\mathbb{S}_\mu (V)$ is the \emph{Schur module} determined by the partition $\mu$ of $k$ and $m_{\mu}$ denotes the multiplicity of each module.
 For example, the Schur-Weyl decomposition of $ V^{\otimes 3}$ is